B0N3head/Intvert/README.md

 Intvert
 ======
-A joke "Trojan" written in Batch, made to scare the crap out of people, put on a usb and lauch silently
+A joke "Trojan" written in Batch, made to scare the crap out of people, put on a usb and lauch silently (Requires admin).
+#### This program is being replaced by Helpdesk written in c# (link soon)
 ## "Payloads"
 #### Working
 * Launch different payloads on different dates